Renty Taylor: Biography

 Renty Taylor was born around 1775 in the Congo; his birth name is today unknown.
 He was captured by slave traders and arrived in New Orleans on a Spanish slave ship around 1800.
 He was eventually purchased by Col. Thomas Taylor (1743–1833) during the early 1800s and he eventually made his way to the "Edgehill" plantation at Columbia, South Carolina.
-Renty Taylor was proud of his African roots and he taught himself to read despite laws against it and taught it to other African-American slaves.
-Reading would have been risky, even dangerous, for slaves because of Anti-literacy laws in the United States.
+Renty Taylor was proud of his African roots and using a Webster’s Blue Back Speller, he taught himself to read despite laws against it and he also taught it to other African-American slaves.
+Reading would have been risky, even dangerous, for slaves because of anti-literacy laws in the United States.

-In March 1850, Louis Agassiz commissioned daguerreotypes, described as "haunting and voyeuristic" of the enslaved Renty Taylor and Taylor's daughter Delia to further his arguments about black inferiority.
+In March 1850, Louis Agassiz commissioned daguerreotypes, described as "haunting and voyeuristic" of the enslaved Renty Taylor and Taylor's daughter Delia Taylor to further his arguments about black inferiority.
 They are the earliest known photographs of slaves.
 Agassiz left the images to Harvard and they remained in the Peabody Museum’s attic until 1976 when they were re-discovered by Ellie Reichlin.

 In 1852, Renty and his daughter's names appeared on a probate inventory of Benjamin Franklin Taylor's slaves.
 He eventually took on the name Renty Taylor sometime after the American Civil War ended in 1865.
-It is unknown when he died and it is also unknown if he was ever freed, although he disappeared from records around three years after Abraham Lincoln had passed the Emancipation Proclamation.
+It is unknown when he died and it is also unknown if he was ever freed, although he disappeared from records around 1866, which was three years after Abraham Lincoln had passed the Emancipation Proclamation.

+Personal life

+Renty Taylor had two known children: a daughter named Delia Taylor and a son named Renty Thompson (1850–1945) who was sold to a different slave owner in 1860.